gvwilson/thirdbit/src/fiction/iffy/index.md

 eyes fixed on the wall above the doctor's head.

 "Mm."
-She steepled her hands under her chin.
+She twirled her pen through her fingers.
 "That's quite a bit faster than our models predicted."

 "Thank you, sir."